ijoshsmith/functional-objc/README.md

 # functional-objc
-Reduce, map, and filter methods for NSArray
+Reduce, map, and filter methods for NSArray, providing just a hint  of functional programming goodness to Objecive-C lovers.